In the News

 Adam Longenbach, a doctoral candidate in architecture, was recently honored with a Carter Manny Award citation of special recognition from the Graham Foundation.
 Established in 1996, the Carter Manny Award program supports the completion of outstanding doctoral dissertations on architecture and its role in the arts, culture, and society.
 The only pre-doctoral award dedicated exclusively to architectural scholarship, it recognizes emerging scholars whose work promises to challenge and reshape contemporary discourse and impact the field at large.

 The Center for Advanced Study in the Visual Arts (the Center) announced its 2023–2024 academic year appointments.
 Every year, the Center brings distinguished scholars from around the world to its internationally renowned research institution at the National Gallery of Art.
-PhD candidate Hannah Kaemmer has been appointed the Robert H. and Clarice Smith Fellow for 2023-2024.
+Hannah Kaemmer (PhD ’24) was appointed the Robert H. and Clarice Smith Fellow for 2023-2024.
 Hannah’s dissertation is titled Expertise and Empire: Fortification Building and the English Ordnance Office, 1660–1714.

 Since its inception in 1979, the Center has promoted the study of the history, theory, and criticism of art, architecture, and urbanism through the formation of a community of scholars.
 A variety of private sources support this fellowship program and appointments are ratified by the National Gallery’s board of trustees.
 In selecting its members, the Center seeks a diverse pool of scholars in the visual arts.